 University Human Resources

 Health benefit structures are complex and must consider many factors, including the population being insured, utilization patterns of that population, compliance requirements, and legal aspects.
-To assist with the review process, the university will be working with the human resources consulting firm Aon, which will provide expert third-party analysis of the university’s health benefit structure and plan design.
+To assist with the review process, the university worked with the human resources consulting firm Aon, which provided expert third-party analysis of the university’s health benefit structure and plan design.

-Aon will provide actuarial review, collect peer benchmarking comparison data, and assure compliance with all required regulations relative to review and recommendations.
-These recommendations will align with the benefit philosophy, and the guiding principles provided by the advisory committee.
+Aon provided actuarial review, collected peer benchmarking comparison data, and assured compliance with all required regulations relative to the review and recommendations.
 The university has previously worked with the firm on projects related to benefits administration.

 |November 2017||Initiate Review|